Single Use Plastic Bag Ban

 Where can I recycle plastic bags and film?

 Many stores in Maine provide convenient locations to drop off your plastics recycling.
 When looking for the plastics recycling bin at your local store, check near the entrance.
-By law, retailers in Maine that use single-use plastic bags to bag products within the store such as produce, deli, or bakery items, flowers, plants, etc. must provide a receptacle to recycle plastic bags, either within the store or within 20 feet of the main entrance of the store.
+By law, retailers in Maine that offer any type of exempted single-use plastic bags for customers to bag products within the store such as produce, deli, or bakery items, flowers, plants, etc. must provide a receptacle to recycle plastic bags, either within the store or within 20 feet of the main entrance of the store.
 To find the nearest drop-off location for you, enter your zip code into the search box on Plastic Film Recycling's website.

 What types of plastic film can I recycle?